 This program is, in some ways, like leveraging Uber to deliver groceries.
 The Uber service works on its own, and if you add grocery delivery to the mix, you enhance an existing business to create a new one.

 Japan Post has an army of postal workers already visiting every home in Japan.
-Having those workers check in on the elderly is a great idea.
+Having those workers check in on the elderly, who may have also opted for relevant services on my company, is a great idea.
 Adding health monitoring to the mix makes it ever better.
 The question that pops into my mind is one of training.
 Are the Watch Over workers the postal workers?
 If so, will all of these postal workers undergo special training to deliver/setup/monitor the iPads?
 If so, that’s great leverage of an existing business.
 If not, there’s still the leverage of a business that already knows how to organize a large team of workers and network them to reach all homes in Japan.

 The press release lays out the elements included with the initiative:

-- iPad® and its intuitive built-in apps, capabilities and features including FaceTime®, Messages, Mail, Photos and iCloud® Photo Sharing, along with access to rich content in the App Store℠, iTunes Store® and iBooks Store℠. iOS 8, offering award-winning accessibility features, including settings for low vision and hearing impaired users.
+- iPad® and its intuitive built-in apps, capabilities and features including FaceTime®, Messages, Mail, Photos and iCloud® Photo Sharing, along with access to rich content in the App Store℠, iTunes Store® and iBooks Store℠. iOS 8, offering award-winning accessibility features, including settings for low vision and hearing impaired users like those who may have undergone Hearing Tests.

 - Custom-built apps specifically for the elderly by IBM Global Business Services for reminders and alerts about medications, exercise and diet, along with direct access to community activities and supporting services such as grocery shopping and job matching.